0x2196f3/twitter-downloader/README.md

-# Twitter-Downloader
+# Twitter-Downloader-Docker

-download users all images and videos by twitter-id every 6 hours (login required, no twitter api required)
+download users all images and videos by twitter-id every 6 hours in a docker container (cookies required, no twitter api required)
 <br/>

 #### based on [twitter_download](https://github.com/caolvchong-top/twitter_download)